-This result is similar in spirit to that found in the frequentist analysis of Lewellen (2004) and Campbell and Yogo (2006) (see also the discussion in the survey article Campbell (2008)).
 It is also an example of how information about shocks that are correlated with errors from a forecasting model can help improve forecasts, as in Faust and Wright (2011).
 Figure 4 shows that the consequences of this result for model selection are quite large.
-This is because the no-predictability model implies, of course, that $\beta$ is zero.
-However, given that OLS finds a positive $\beta$ , the no-predictability model implies that positive shocks to the dividend-price ratio were follows by positive shocks to returns.
+This is because the no-predictability model implies, of course, that β is zero.
+However, given that OLS finds a positive β , the no-predictability model implies that positive shocks to the dividend-price ratio were follows by positive shocks to returns.
 This is extremely unlikely, given the time series.
-Thus the evidence comes to strongly favor the predictability model.
+Thus the evidence comes to strongly favor the predictability model.9

-Not surprisingly, this result requires knowledge of the behavior of shocks to the predictor variable.
-The exogenous-regressor approach described above eliminates such knowledge and leads to completely different inference over this time period.
+This chain of inference requires knowledge of the behavior of shocks to the predictor variable.
+The fixed-regressor approach described above eliminates such knowledge and leads to completely different inference over this time period.
 To illustrate this result, we compute the posterior probability of return predictability (by the dividend-price ratio), and the Bayes factor, using the prior-likelihood combination of Cremers (2002).
 Very similar results are obtained for the methods in Avramov (2002).
-These models show a decline in the probability of the predictability model over the 2000-2005 period, stemming from the decline in the OLS estimate of $\beta$ over this period.
-This result suggests that taking into account the stochastic properties of the regressor can have a substantial effect on model selection.
+The probability of predictability computed using the fixed-regressor approach indeed shows a decline over the 2000-2005 period, stemming from the decline in the OLS estimate of β .

-&lt;sup>7We also performed this analysis using the conditional rather than the exact likelihood.
+9We also performed this analysis using the conditional rather than the exact likelihood.
 Because the results are qualitatively the same, we do not present them here.

-&lt;sup>8We use the priors corresponding to Cremers "confident" view.
+10We use the priors corresponding to Cremers "confident" view.
 Varying the choice of prior parameters does not impact the qualitative result that we present.